![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Benda published about 50 books, mostly forgotten today, but his

 phrase "la trahison des clercs" has been evoked many times.
+(He used the term clerc rather than intellectual.)
 As a

 rationalist and defender enlightment values, he was in direct

-Benda was born into a prosperous Jewish family in
+Benda was born in Paris into a prosperous Jewish family, the son of

 heard his father say that it was scandalous that a Jew opposed the